Rahul-Raviprasad/Chitra/base_story.md

 Chitra

+Story starts with introduction to Chitrangada:

-Chitrangada(Chitra)the warrior Princess, is the daughter of the King of Manipur.
-Their family was blessed
+Chitrangada (Chitra)the warrior Princess, is the daughter of the King of Manipur.
+Their family was

-with Lord Shiva’s grace of male descendents for over generations.
-Chitra being the only heir to her
+blessed with Lord Shiva’s grace of male descendents for over generations.
+Chitra being the only heir to

-father was brought up as a son.
+her father was brought up as a son.

 Chitra grows up amoung swords and spears with strong hands that can bend a bow, but had no feminine

 wiles to win hearts with Cupid’s archery.

+Narrate how Chitra is restless and Madan and Vasanta approach her

 Once, Vasanta (the Lord of Youth) and Madana (Lord of Love) ask Chitra who she is and what has been